 The National Agency of Telecommunications Regulation (ANRT) is responsible for the telecommunication and post sectors in Morocco.
 ANRT promotes both fair competition in the telecoms market and scientific research in order to enrich the field.
 ANRT also acts as a mediator for complaints in order to protect consumers' rights.

-The Communications Regulatory Authority of Namibia (CRAN) regulates the telecommunications, broadcasting, and postal sectors of Namibia.
-The CRAN site provides information for consumers and stakeholders about events, licensing, enforcement, and compliance.
+The Communications Regulatory Authority of Namibia (CRAN) regulates Namibia's telecommunications, broadcasting, and postal sectors.
+The CRAN site informs consumers and stakeholders about events, licensing, enforcement, and compliance.
 PDF versions of licensing documents and various media releases are also available.

 Nepal Telecommunications Authority (NTA) aims to make telecommunication services easily available to the public while also maintaining competition.
 NTA grants licenses to operators, and they also regularly monitor activities carried out by these providers to ensure a high quality of service.
 NTA settles disputes for consumers and also between telecommunications providers.